danintel/sawtooth-faq/validator.rst

 For details, see
 https://sawtooth.hyperledger.org/docs/core/releases/latest/sysadmin_guide/configuring_sawtooth/validator_configuration_file.html

 * Genesis block.
 This is important.
-As with validators on multiple machines (the usual case), it's important to create a genesis block only with the first validator the first time it is ran.
-Do not create multiple genesis blocks with subsequent validators (that is do not run `sawset genesis` or `sawadm genesis`)
+As with validators on multiple machines (the usual case), it's important to create a genesis block only with the first validator.
+Do not create multiple genesis blocks with subsequent validators (that is do not run `sawset genesis` and `sawadm genesis`)

 Instead, consider setting up separate virtual machines (such as with VirtualBox) for each validator.
 This ensures isolation of files and ports for each Validator.